Alejandro Obregón: Style and elements

-Often all of them are accompanied by lush samples of fauna and flora, where, in some cases, the protagonist is the flower, and Flor de mangle (1965), or chameleons, as in Dos camaleones (1962), Jardínes tropicales (1962) and its sister piece Homenaje a Zurbarán (1962), and Jardín barroco (1965).
-As a significant event in the El último cóndor (1965), the artist has the animal recumbent, purple latter, denouncing the real danger of extinction which is his kind, next to a colorful mangrove, paradoxically also affected by human intervention.

 Periods

 Between 1942 and 1946, Obregón assimilated different influences.
 His painting shows the influence of Picasso and Graham Sutherland, although these are only points of departure.
 Between 1947 and 1957, influenced by Goya and Picasso, he painted themes such as lunatic asylums, madmen in cafes, and dogs.
 He was witness to the popular revolt of April 9, 1948, and became especially interested in interpreting that event, which would reach its maximum expression in his oil Violencia.
 In his third period, from 1958 to 1965, Obregón made another trip to Europe and the United States.
 During the 1960s, Obregón used a pictographic system of his own invention, with formal and chromatic symbols.
 This system was recognized at the Ninth São Paulo Biennial, where he represented Colombia in his own pavilion and was awarded the Francisco Matarazzo Sobrinho Grand Prize for Latin America.
 After 1966, once he earned wide recognition at home and abroad, he switched from oils to acrylic.